What do you think of when you hear the word pizza? I bet a lot of you think of it as party food or junk food.

-Some people (especially us youngins) go “all out” when they order pizza because they want to indulge in the junkiness of it.
-They’ve had a hard day and/or want to join a group of friends for a movie night with triple meat pizza and beer.
-OR they are starving and feel the need to go “all cheap” because they can’t afford anything else, so they order a $5 Little Caesar’s.
-AND what better way to compliment sliders, sodas, chips and brownies at a Tailgate than a sloppy, over-priced, ordered pizza?
+Some people (especially us young folk) go “all out” when they order pizza because they want to indulge in the junkiness of it.
+We’ve had a hard day and/or want to join a group of friends for a movie night with triple meat pizza and beer.
+OR we are starving and feel the need to go “all cheap” because they can’t afford anything else, so order a $5 Little Caesar’s.
+AND what better way to compliment sliders, sodas, chips and brownies at a Tailgate than a sloppy, over-priced, takeout pizza?
 (Actually, I’ve eaten some really tasty take-out pizza before, but my point is that it’s overpriced.)

 Now, I’m all for saving money and having fun and eating pizza (I really like pizza!!).
 But what if I told you that you could make a pizza that’s healthy and tasty for $6?